MJKWoolnough/limage/README.md

 }
 ```

-Layer represents a single layer of a multilayered image
+Layer represents a single layer of a multilayered image.

 #### func (Layer) At

 ```go
 func (l Layer) At(x, y int) color.Color
 ```
-At returns the colour at the specified coords
+At returns the colour at the specified coords.

 #### func (Layer) Bounds

 ```go
 func (l Layer) Bounds() image.Rectangle
 ```
-Bounds returns the limits for the dimensions of the layer
+Bounds returns the limits for the dimensions of the layer.

 #### func (Layer) SubImage